felias-fogg/dw-link/docs/manual.md

 #### Problem: When single stepping with `next` or `step` , you receive the message *Warning: Cannot insert breakpoint 0* and the program is stopped at a strange location

-The problem is similar to the one above: You used too many breakpoints and there is no temporary breakpoint left for gdb.
+The problem is similar to the one above: You used too many breakpoints and there is no temporary breakpoint left for GDB.
 The program is probably stopped somewhere you have not anticipated.
 You may be able to recover by deleting one or more breakpoints, setting a breakpoint close to where you wanted to step, and then using the `continue` command.
 If this is not possible, restart and use fewer breakpoints.

 #### Problem: While single-stepping, time seems to be frozen, i.e., the timers do not advance and no timer interrupt is raised